ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntry.md

 default_gsb_requirements: A dict to hold what the "we have no requirements right now" state of game_story_beat_requirements is, see below.

+notif_with_text_signal_name: Holds the name of the signal to be emitted when the ConversationEntry wants to cause a phone notification.

 gsb_advanced_reciever_name: Holds the name of the method that will recieve GameStoryBeatAdvanced signals from other classes.
 Comes with a getter for easy out-of-class access.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.